Kratom Introduction: Everything You Need to Know About Kratom

 Judging by the user reviews and the content of kratom, regular kratom users report a calming, energising, discomfort-relieving effect.
 Many users use kratom for sleep.
 However, as we said, the effects can vary from person to person.

 Generally speaking, most users who take a moderate dose report a slight mood change within an hour of taking kratom.
-Many people suggest kratom acts as a mood elevator, with some kratom use resulting in anti-depressant medication, according to user reviews.

 Again, we should stress that the effects can vary from person to person, and there is absolutely no firm scientific evidence behind these claims.